Copyright and University of Manitoba Public Websites/Social Media Accounts

 11. If written permission was obtained for the content, include a "Used with permission" statement with the citation.
 Retain permission emails and licences for your files.

-12. Before uploading a previously-published article (even one authored by a UM faculty member or staff) to a UM-hosted web page, confirm that the publisher agreement allows it.
-If it doesn’t, obtain permission to use it, or provide a citation without the full text of the article.
+12. Before uploading a previously-published article (even one authored by a UM faculty member or staff) to a UM-hosted web page, confirm that the publishing agreement allows it.
+If it doesn’t, obtain permission from the publisher to use it, or provide a citation without the full text of the article.

 Please contact the Copyright Office at firstname.lastname@example.org if you